-- The homework are individual tasks! - You may discuss the ideas and algorithms of homework with others but: - At no time should you read the source code or possess the source files of any other person, including people outside this course. - We will detect plagiarism using automated tools and will prosecute all violations to the fullest extent of the university regulations, including failing this course, academic probation, and expulsion from the university. - All homework, project submissions, etc. will be submitted through git - using gitlab.
-We will create accounts for you on: - https://star-center.shanghaitech.edu.cn/gitlab
+- The homework are individual tasks! - You may discuss the ideas and algorithms of homework with others but: - At no time should you read the source code or possess the source files of any other person, including people outside this course. - We will detect plagiarism using automated tools and will prosecute all violations to the fullest extent of the university regulations, including failing this course, academic probation, and expulsion from the university. - Homework, project submissions, etc. will be submitted through git - using gitlab.
+We will create accounts for you on: - https://star-center.shanghaitech.edu.cn/gitlab - We will also use gradescope (exams, HW1, ...).
+We will add you.